 Things to do in Utila

-Along with Utila diving and diving in the Bay Islands Utila is home to a lot of great things to do.
+Along with diving in the Bay Islands and Utila is home to a lot of great things to do.
 If you are active and love the outdoors then this little spot is perfect for you.

 - For drinking and the best bars check out Treetanic.
 Once you hit The Bay Island remember this name, ask around, find out where it is and you won’t be disappointed.